bdcbqa314159/reading_books/TimeLine.md

 # Reading list

+## Year 2024

+- A Course of Stochastic Analysis by Alexander Melinkov
+- Learn Algorithms through Programming and Puzzle solving by A. Kulikov and P. Pevzner
+- Algorithms for Optimisation by M.J Kochenderfer and T. A. Wheeler
+- Functional Analysis, Sobolev Spaces and Partial Differential Equations by H. Brezis
+- C++ Fundamentals by A. Mallia and F. Zoffoli
+- Commodity Modeling and Pricing by P. Schaeffer

 ## Year 2025

 - Interest Rate Modelling.
 Volume 1: Foundations and Vanilla Models by L.B.G.
 Andersen and V.V.
 Piterbarg